craftcms/docs/docs/commerce/3.x/sales.md

 ### craft.commerce.sales.allSales

-Returns an array of all sales set up in the system.
+Returns an array of all sales set up in the system, each represented as a [Sale](commerce3:craft\commerce\models\Sale) model.

 ```twig
 {% for sale in craft.commerce.sales.allSales %}